dojoengine/book/src/tutorial/onchain-chess/4-test.md

-# 4. Test Chess
+# 4. Test Contract

+This chapter will recap the lessons from previous chapters by running one chess play scenario.

 Now let's run a full integration test.
-We want to test the test flow as follows:
+In this example, will test flow as follows:

 1. Spawn `white_pawn_1` to (0,1)
 2. Move `white_pawn_1` to (0,3)